As a Death Trope, all Spoilers will be unmarked ahead. Beware.

 Likewise, the Enchanter Trilogy provides you with spells (or allies) that automatically resurrect you upon death, but there are a few ways around this if you really screw up.
 Examples include erasing yourself from existence with a Time Paradox, having your soul eaten by a demon, and getting stuck in a permanent nightmare so that you aren't technically dead, but you might as well be.

-In the Kingdom Hearts series, when a Nobody is killed, they utterly cease to exist, not even leaving a body behind, in a surprisingly (for a kids' game) gruesome disintegration, usually accompanied by an elemental explosion and screaming.
+In the Kingdom Hearts series, when a Nobody is killed, they utterly cease to exist, not even leaving a body behind, in a surprisingly gruesome disintegration, usually accompanied by an elemental explosion and screaming.

-Lampshaded in a dramatic way when a very young (a few dozen days old) Roxas ask Xibar the classical infant-question, where the dead people hearts of the slain Heartless go.
+Lampshaded in a dramatic way when a very young (a few dozen days old) Roxas ask Xibar the classical infant-question, where the hearts belonging to the deceased of the slain Heartless go.
 Kingdom Hearts.
-He then proceeds to ask, where dead Nobodies go...
-And is "shocked" (as far as this is possible) to hear that dead Nobodies go nowhere, won't return, and can't be met again.
+He then proceeds to ask, where deceased Nobodies go...
+And is "shocked" (as far as this is possible) to hear that deceased Nobodies go nowhere, won't return, and can't be met again.
 This severely depresses Roxas, as he's thinking that one of his only two friends, Axel, was recently killed.

 In Baldur's Gate 2 when confronting Irenicus in Hell, he claims that to die there is to cease to exist.
 As it turns out he's wrong, and he ends up in another Hellish dimension, where he is attacked and possibly killed by demons.
 Whether he's really gone then isn't clear, though he never appears again to you.